 This Bean Vegetable soup is easy to make and can be made in just a few simple steps.

-In a large saucepan, heat oil over medium-high heat.
-Add onions and minced garlic, then add carrots, chopped celery, potatoes, tomato paste, blended cannellini beans, and chili flakes.
+- In a large saucepan, heat oil over medium-high heat.
+Add onions, minced garlic, carrots, chopped celery, potatoes, tomato paste, blended cannellini beans, and chili flakes.

-Divide the cooked white beans in two and blend or mash half of it.
+Divide the cooked white beans into two and blend or mash half.

-Add the greens, including Swiss chard, cabbage, and half of the kale.
-Continue sauteing and stirring frequently for 7-8 minutes.
+- Add the greens, including Swiss chard, cabbage, and half of the kale.; Then, Continue sauteing and stirring frequently for 7-8 minutes.

-Serve in bowls with a drizzle of olive oil, lemon, vegan Parmesan, and toasted bread.
+Serve in bowls with olive oil, lemon, vegan Parmesan, and toasted bread.

 🥢 Serving suggestions